suryart/spree_active_sale/README.md

 ## Example and usages

 * For trying to see how this plugin works.
-You can create an *ActiveSale* and its events by following these commands:
+You can create an *ActiveSale* and its events by following these commands in your <tt>rails console</tt>:
   ```ruby
     # Get a taxon in rails console:
     taxon = Taxon.last